 If I Had A Workers' Comp Claim, Here’s What I Would Do!

-In my 16 years of helping injured workers navigate their Workers' Compensation Claims, I've handled all kinds of different cases and helped people get the compensation they deserve.
-If I found myself filing my own Workers' Comp claim today, here are the steps I would take.
+In my 16 years of helping injured workers navigate their workers' compensation claims, I've handled all kinds of different cases and helped people get the compensation they deserve.
+If I found myself filing my own workers' comp claim today, here are the steps I would take.

 Immediate Steps After a Workplace Injury

-1. Get Emergency Medical Care First
+1. Get Medical Help ASAP

-2. Notify Your Employer
+2. Let Your Employer Know

 Filing a Workers' Compensation Claim

-2. Addressing Prior Medical History
+2. Be Honest About Your Medical History

-3. Consulting a Lawyer Early
+3. Talk to a Lawyer Early

 Medical Treatment Considerations

-1. Selecting the Right Medical Provider
+1. Pick the Right Doctor

-3. Working with Your Doctor
+3. Work With Your Doctor

-5. When to Seek a Second Opinion
+5. Don’t Be Afraid to Get a Second Opinion

 Navigating Independent Medical Examinations (IMEs)

-3. What to Expect During the Exam
+3. What Happens During the Exam

 Preparing for a Settlement Hearing